 Poison.
-If a person is successfully bitten by the worm, he must make a Stm roll of 12+ or be slain immediately.
+If a person is successfully bitten by the worm, he must make a 5tm roll of 12+ or be slain immediately.
 A successful roll still means a loss of two Body Levels!
-The poison is also corrosive, permanently damaging armor, weapons, and supplies not by magic protected by magic.
+The poison is also corrosive, permanently damaging armor, weapons, and supplies not to meade